quiltdata/quilt/docs/Catalog/RemovingStacks.md

 - Your data in S3 buckets remains accessible.
 - You can continue using the Quilt SDK for reading and writing packages.
-- Stack-managed resources (Athena tables, user database, audit logs) will be affected.
+- Stack-managed resources (Athena tables, Postgres database, audit logs) will be affected.
 - The deletion behavior varies between CloudFormation and Terraform deployments.

 ---